taticode/tatiana-garcia-frontend/README.md

-# Tatiana García - Portfolio Frontend developer
+# Tatiana García - Frontend developer portfolio

 <p>This is a portfolio to show various personal frontend development projects</p>